-White + Burke Real Estate Investment Advisors presents the fourth annual Vermont Development Conference on Tuesday, November 14, at the Hilton Waterfront hotel.
-More than 275 development and real estate professionals will come together for a full day of networking, seminars, and workshops.
+White + Burke Real Estate Investment Advisors presents the fifth annual Vermont Development Conference on Thursday, November 15, at the Hilton Waterfront Hotel.
+300 development and real estate professionals will come together for a full day of networking, seminars, and workshops.

 Where: Hilton Waterfront Hotel – 60 Battery Street Burlington, Vermont

 CEDs: Continuing Education Credits are not offered for this Conference.
 However, you are welcome to pursue this on your own and White + Burke will sign off on your participation.

 REGISTER: CLICK HERE TO REGISTER

 Parking: Hilton parking garage: enter from Battery Street into the City of Burlington’s “College Street Garage” and proceed to levels 1 – 4 for parking.
 You will receive a voucher at the VDC registration table that will grant you free parking.

 8:30 a.m.
 Breakfast and Keynote